Practicing source control archaeology with Rational Team Concert

 Looking at a file's history in the context of the entire repository (Figure 4) will show changes that have been suspended, discarded, attached to work items but not delivered, etc.

 Figure 4: File history view in a repository

 The History view itself is very dynamic, giving you a great deal of access and interaction with the individual changes it shows.
 This makes it very convenient for performing your investigations.
 Rather than discuss all the actions available from the history view we'll only cover a few investigation capabilities as it pertains to this article.

 Figure 5: History view actions

-Choosing Open in Change Explorer on a change set will show you the all the file versions and directories involved in that change set.
+Choosing Open With > Change Explorer will let you explore all selected change sets in the Change Explorer view (shown in Figure 6).
 Decorators and clarifying comments are displayed to help your understanding of what had occurred:

 - File or directory changed:

 - File or directory deleted:

 Choosing Open With > Change Summary will let you explore all selected change sets in the Change Summary view (shown in Figure 7).
 The Change Summary view was added in Rational Team Concert 4.0.1 and will show an aggregate view of all the resources modified in the selected change sets.

 Additional information on the Change Summary view can be seen in the following blog.